Outis09/8-Week-SQL-Challenge/Case Study #1- Danny's Diner/solution.md

 B	|74
 C	|36

+*Customer A spent $76
-Customer A spent $76, customer B spent spent $74, customer C spent $36.
-I ordered by the total amount spent to show the highest spender first.
+*Customer B spent spent $74
+*Customer C spent $36 I ordered by the total amount spent to show the highest spender first.

 Customer A spent the most money.